-There are another fifty-two temples in the USA, Canada and Mexico, located in cities which are only accessible by road, which gives a total of sixty-two temples.
+There are another seventy temples in the USA, Canada and Mexico, all located in cities which are only accessible by road, which gives a total of eighty temples.
 Each city on the map has it's own TEMPLE Card, except Salt Lake City.

-The sixty-two TEMPLE Cards are shuffled, and six cards dealt face down to each player before the game begins.
+The eighty TEMPLE Cards are shuffled, and six cards dealt face down to each player before the game begins.
 Players carefully review their own cards and decide which route, or itinerary, they will try and follow to visit all six temples shown on their cards.

-Players roll the dice for regular travel by road or air, but sometimes an ASSIGNMENT Card will move players directly to their destination.
+Players roll the dice for regular travel by road or air, but sometimes an ASSIGNMENT Card will divert players directly to their destination.
 After arrival at a specific temple that player turns over the matching TEMPLE Card, to signify completion of that visit.
 When all six temples have been visited, and all six temple cards are turned face up, players must then race back to Salt Lake City, and the first player to arrive wins the game.

 The TEMPLE Cards above depict four regions that represent a similarity to the surrounding geography of their city.
 To help younger players each TEMPLE Card has the matching flag of the country the temple is located in, and also shows which mode of transport is needed to reach that specific temple, eg, flight only, road trip only, or a choice of both if located at an airport.
 Don't see your local temple on the map??
 The game includes four blank TEMPLE cards, one from each region, for you to personalize your Temple TripTM experience, if you want.

-There are forty different ASSIGNMENT cards players could draw during the game.
+There are forty-five different ASSIGNMENT cards players could draw during the game.
 Every time a player makes a change from a road trip to a flight at an airport, or vice versa, they must draw an ASSIGNMENT card.
 Every time a player crosses the US border into Canada or Mexico they must draw an ASSIGNMENT card.

-Every time a player arrives at a temple by road or air, except as the indirect result of an ASSIGNMENT card diversion, the matching temple card is immediately turned over.
-Also, if available, that player may take one additional red OR blue cone, and immediately place the cone anywhere on the board to try and block an opponent.
+Every time a player arrives at a temple by road or air the matching TEMPLE card is immediately turned over.
+Also, if available, that player may take one additional red or black cube, and immediately place the cube anywhere on the board to try and block an opponent.